Best daily deals

 The Sony WF-1000XM3 (cyan) has a slight bum at 100Hz relative to our consumer curve (pink).

 The WF-1000XM3 sounds great.
-Bass frequencies receive a bit of a bump as do the mids.
+Bass frequencies receive a bit of a bump, as do the mids.
 That way, vocal masking from low-end sounds is minimal as the frequency ranges are about the same loudness.
 Regardless of what genre I listen to, all instruments come through clearly.
-The highs somewhat mimic our house curve, while bass and mids receive slight exaggeration.
+The highs somewhat mimic our house curve, while the bass and mids receive slight exaggeration.

 Lows, mids, and highs

 In Chastity Brown’s song Colorado, her vocals remain clear throughout the track.
 Even when a horse of instruments accompanies her voice during the 0:53 mids are clear.
 When she raises her pitch at the end of the word “follow” (1:14) is a bit hard to hear but you’ll only notice if you’re already familiar with the song.
-She stair-steps her pitch upward and the last syllable becomes lost behind the drums.
+She stair-steps her pitch upward, and the last syllable becomes lost behind the drums.
 Thanks to the appropriate treble boost, it’s easy to hear the recurring tambourine hits during the choruses.

 The Sony WF-1000XM3 boosts all the right frequency ranges with enough restraint to prevent overblown percussion and ear-splitting highs.
 I quite enjoyed the alterations over a neutral sound one may expect from studio cans.
-When using these on a four-hour flight, the exaggerated bass coupled with the noise canceling and isolation made it easy to hear a given song’s key elements.
+When using these on a four-hour flight, the exaggerated bass, coupled with the noise canceling and isolation, made it easy to hear a given song’s key elements.

 Hold up!
 Something’s different: